 The papers and collection of Donald R. Hill, professor of anthropology at the State University of New York (SUNY)-Oneonta, is a rich collection of documents on the African diaspora and Caribbean and Latin American history.
 Dr. Hill has taught courses in Africana studies, cultural anthropology and Caribbean folklore, and ethnomusicology for more than 30 years.
 He has written or co-authored four books and many scholarly articles and has published original photographs, field records, notes for commercial recordings, reviews, encyclopedia entries, and magazine articles.

-Dr Hill's papers augment the commercial recordings in his collection with extensive documentation related to Africana studies, including field recordings, photos, and other materials to enable researchers to make connections between various historical periods and geographical areas.
+Dr. Hill's papers augment the commercial recordings in his collection with extensive documentation related to Africana studies, including field recordings, photos, and other materials to enable researchers to make connections between various historical periods and geographical areas.
 Hill's extensive fieldwork in Grenada is also contained in the collection and was the subject of his PhD, as well as his book The Impact of Migration on the Metropolitan and Folk Society of Carriacou (American Museum of Natural History, 1977).
 Also included is a large collection of ethnographic postcards, many depicting musical subjects, and a collection of folk art paintings from Carriacou by Canute Caliste.
-The papers are currently being processed.